luisfp2000/ds_salaries_predictions/README.md

 The endpoint return the valor of prediction and the values used for that, you will see a message like this `"Resultado predicción: [136987.83103204] for data: ['Expert', 'Full_Time', 'Principal Data Scientist', 'ES', 'ES', 'S', 50.0]"`

-4. Access `http://127.0.0.1:8000/train_model`, Try running the predict endpoint, you will see a message like this `"Trained model ready to go!"`
+4. Try running the predict endpoint, you will see a message like this `"Trained model ready to go!"`